jasonribble/bitcoin-101/README.md

 ![transaction fees](tx-fees.png)

+note:

-note: Transaction fees are done relative to how "in demand" the block space is.
+Transaction fees are done relative to how "in demand" the network" is.
 Unless you have a high transaction volume, don't worry too much about fees.
 If you would like to avoid fees, look into the "off chain" or "layer 2 solutions", such as the lightning network.

+Also, note that Bitcoin layer 1 has a specific use case.
+Just like how you don’t drive a Prius off road or expect a Suburban to be fuel efficient
 # How to Know Your Transaction Was Successful

 - It takes on average 10 minutes